criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 ## Usage

-The Operator was made with `separation of concerns`

 ### Prerequisites

-In order to work with the Operator, your DBMS must:
+In order to use the Operator, your Database Management Systems (DBMS) must:

 - Be supported by the Operator.
 See [supported DBMS](../README.md#supported-dbms).
 - Be available and ready to accept connections from the Operator.
-- Contain an **idempotent** stored procedure for database creation.
+- Contain a stored prcedure
     - If the same ID of a **preexisting** DB is provided to the create stored procedure, it should always return the same output values associated with the DB instance.
 - Contain an **idempotent** stored procedure for database deletion.
     - If the ID of a non-existing database is provided, the delete stored procedure should return an error.